 We ordered from Amazon and Oriental Trading.
 I looked into several kits online and though I liked the idea of the kits, it was not as budget friendly and personal as I knew it could be; and so I was on the search to create my own deconstructed Fairy Garden Kit.
+I also decided to rent a bouncy castle meath to add to the kids’ entertainment.
 Since more than half of the people that come to the party we’re adults (mostly aunts and uncles), I was always compelled to make sure the had a part in the party too.
 I found a great deal in succulents and thought, hey, they can put together their own succulent(s) to take home.
 Succulents are relatively easy to care for and who wouldn’t love a little green plant to take home?
 I was told later in after the party that many of the adults who came that day still have the succulents today.

 I ordered the following for the Fairy Garden Party:

-- Save the Earth tote bags (can you believe typically plastic party bags cost just a little bit less than these tote bags?!
+- ReBagMe tote bags (can you believe typically plastic party bags cost just a little bit less than these tote bags?!
 This tote served as their goodie bag and can hold all their Fairy Gardens creations, some surprise chocolate eggs ( All my kids are obsessed with them) and pinwheels; even their parent’s succulent plant creation.

-Broccoli Sprouts – I chose broccoli sprouts because it is something the kids and adults can taste and that can grow by the next day— kids and adults can both be impatient to see results of a plant growing and taste them too (I printed out informational posters with sample simple Broccoli Sprout Recipes )
+- Broccoli Sprouts – I chose broccoli sprouts (this one was a blend with radish and a few other sprouts too- it was really tasty and we love it on pate and sandwiches) because it is something the kids and adults can taste and that can grow by pretty much the next day— kids and adults can both be impatient to see results of a plant growing and taste them too (I printed out informational posters with sample simple Broccoli Sprout Recipes )

 - Dora Birthday Topper/ Figurine

-- Animal Figurines that will fit in the Fairy Garden Container and that wasn’t too much of a choking hazard — I would still say it is better for kids ages 3 and up
+- Animal Figurines ( this particular set I liked, because it came with 60 pcs and it actually states that it is BPA and less free) that will fit in the Fairy Garden Container and that wasn’t too much of a choking hazard — I would still say it is better for kids ages 3 and up

 - Goodnight Fairies (I did not end up reading it as I intended, but had it on display for parents looking to getting to know more about “Fairies”.
 The book talks about how fairies takes care of broken toys and flowers when children are asleep.
 I ended up reading Vegetable Soup by Lois Elhert instead before assembly of the Fairy Gardens as an incentive to grow our own things to eat (broccoli sprouts in our case).
 The kids and adults followed along with the Pretend cooking, chopping, throwing all the vegetables into the soup, mixing and “eating” it at the end of the story.
 I felt it was a good activity to connect the kids to what we will be doing next and was happy to see the parents had followed along too with their children

-- Gnomes book on Amazon about what gnomes do in the garden
+- Garden Gnomes by Lizzie Midgley about what gnomes do in the garden

 - 3 Flashing Cake topper ( it was wacky and fun and colorful)